 Feedback will be given on all assessment tasks.

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or the Equitable Learning Services if you would like to find out more.

-Your course assessment conforms to RMIT assessment principles, regulations, policies, procedures and instructions which are available for review online: Assessment and exams.
+Your course assessment conforms to RMIT assessment principles, regulations, policies, procedures and instructions which are available for review online: Assessment.

 Assessment 1: Individual or Team Assignment – Project proposal [15% Addressing CLO's: 1&3]